Kenxiz/AuthGuard/README.md

 AuthGuard includes a music system that allows users to listen to music in voice channels.
 Users can search for and play songs from YouTube, or play a radio station.

-#### Greet System

-The greet system allows server owners to welcome new users to the server with a custom message.
-Server owners can customize the greeting message to suit their needs.

 #### ChatGPT System

 The ChatGPT system allows users to chat with a GPT-powered AI.
 Users can chat with the AI in a dedicated channel, or use a command to start a private chat.